-As hard as it is for a Travel Planner to admit is, I stuffed up my accommodation booking for Verona.
-I should have listened to my gut feeling that told me I was not happy with my choice and found something else.
+As hard as it is for a Travel Planner to admit it, I stuffed up my accommodation booking for Verona.
+I should have listened to the gut feeling that told me I was not happy with my choice and found something else.
 But I was trying to be a complete cheap arse so I booked my first B&B.

 I originally booked it because of it’s close proximity to the train station.
 I thought it would be an easy five-minute walk as I only had carry-on luggage.
 What I hadn’t factored on was a fall in the street in Florence a couple of hours before catching the train to Verona and feeling a little bruised and sore.